-HIV is only spread in certain ways and you cannot get it through casual contact.
+HIV is spread only in certain ways and you cannot get it through everyday contact.
 You can reduce your risk if you:

-Unlike many other infections, like measles and polio, there is not a vaccine for HIV yet.
+Unlike many other infections, like measles and polio, there is not yet a vaccine for HIV.

 Without any interventions, a newborn is at high risk of getting HIV from its infected mother.
 Specifically:

 Prevention strategies can reduce this risk to less than 2%.
-If you are a pregnant woman concerned about HIV, experts recommend that you take these steps:
+If you are a pregnant woman concerned about HIV, experts recommend that you:

-NICHD has been heavily involved in reducing mother-to-child transmission of HIV.
-Read about some of its research advances in this area through the links on the Publications and Resources page.
+The NICHD is heavily involved in finding ways to prevent mother-to-child transmission of HIV.
+Read about the research advances in this area through the links on the Publications and Resources page.